QubesOS/qubes-doc/developer/services/qrexec.md

 It also takes care of additional activities, e.g. starting the domain if it is not up yet and starting the GUI daemon.
 Thus, it is usually more convenient to use `qvm-run`.

-There can be almost arbitrary number of `qrexec-client` processes for a domain (so, connected to the same `qrexec-daemon`, same domain) -- their data is multiplexed independently.
+There can be an almost arbitrary number of `qrexec-client` processes for a given domain.
-Number of available vchan channels is the limiting factor here, it depends on the underlying hypervisor.
+The limiting factor is the number of available vchan channels, which depends on the underlying hypervisor, as well the domain's OS.

 ## Qubes RPC services